IITDBGroup/CS116/_labs/lab1.md

 ### Bob's life (6 Points)

 Design and implement a class `BobsLife` in package `lecture.lab1` that simulates a simple virtual world.
 In this world there is a person called Bob that can be at either one of three locations: At home, at work, or at the gym.
 Bob has three characteristics: his `hunger`, his `fitness`, and the `dollars` (positive integer number) he owns.
 The class should have an instance method called `move` that moves Bob from his current location (`home`, `work`, or `gym`) to a new location.
 The simulation starts at time `0`.
 Time moves in steps.
 The simulation is moved forward by one step manually by calling an instance method `nextTime()`.
-Depending on Bob's location when `nextStep` is called, the following happens:
+Depending on Bob's location when `nextTime` is called, the following happens:
 * If Bob is at `home`, then his `hunger` is decreased by 3, because he eats a meal.
 However, the `hunger` can not drop below `0`.
 Furthermore, his `dollars` are decreased by `1` because food costs money.
 * If Bob is at `work`, then his `hunger` is increased by 2, because working makes hungry.
 Furthermore, his `dollars` are increased by `3` (he earns money at his job).
 Also he has a desk job and so his `fitness` decreases by 1.
 * If Bob is at the `gym`, then his `hunger` is increased by `3` because workout makes hungry.
 His `dollars` are decrease by `2` since the `gym` costs money.
 On the positive side his `fitness` increases by `2`.

 The virtual world is quite harsh.
 If Bob's `hunger` goes above 6 then the poor guy starves to death.
 If his `dollars` drop below zero than he is broke and is thrown into jail for a life time sentence.
 If his `fitness` is `0` then he dies of a heart attack.
 The class should keep track of whether Bob is dead or in jail.
-If this is the case then it should no longer be possible to move Bob to another location and his characteristics do no longer change if the `nextStep` function is called.
+If this is the case then it should no longer be possible to move Bob to another location and his characteristics do no longer change if the `nextTime` function is called.
 The constructor of the  class `BobsLife` should allow all the parameters of the simulation to be set (Bob's initial location and Bob's initial characteristics).

 ## {{ page.tasks[1].shortdescription }}